Avoiding selection bias in gravitational wave astronomy: Discussion

-\emph{Discussion}--- Using a simple application of Bayesian inference we are able to derive a general formalism for analysing data which have been subjected to a threshold, either from the nature of an instrument or artificial by design.
-The resulting expressions account for both the knowledge of and the ignorance of the actual result of an experiment.
-The method succeeds for any number of false alarms and reduces to known formulae in limiting cases such as high signal to noise ratio, or zero false alarm rate.
+We have derived a general formalism for analysing data which have been subjected to a threshold, which accounts for both the knowledge of and the ignorance of the actual result of an experiment.
+This formalism was applied to a simplified real-world example problem from the field of \ac{GW} data analysis which will be encountered when sufficient detections have been made.
+The method succeeds for any number of false alarms and reduces to known formulae in limiting cases, such as zero false alarm rate~\cite{Kelly2007}.
 We find that knowledge of the true rate or abundance of signals represents crucial information when making inferences with an ensemble of \trials{}, and that it can therefore be inferred from them.
-The simplicity and consistency of the Bayesian approach requires no ad-hoc corrections to be applied, and each term follows naturally from careful consideration of the problem.
 Prior knowledge of signal and noise models must be incorporated, but measured values of efficiency and false alarm rates can be used when they are difficult to derive analytically.

+Our work has implications for research which uses sets of gravitational wave signals to probe astrophysical, cosmological, or gravitational parameters, of the kind which have already been suggested in the literature~\cite{delpozzo:cosmo,TaylorGairMandel:Cosmology,MessengerRead:2011,TaylorGair:2012,delpozzo:massivegraviton,li:testinggr1,li:testinggr2}.
+We have shown that the best global parameter estimates will come from using the lowest threshold allowed by computational limitations, which will include using events which were (probably) generated by the background noise.

-Our method has applications in many noise-limited fields of research, ranging from particle physics to cosmology.
-It also allows one to study the change in precision of estimates when the threshold is lowered or raised, while retaining an unbiased result, and this could be useful when determining the optimal tradeoff between sensitivity and amount of data to retain.
+Our method could be applied in many other noise-limited fields of research, ranging from particle physics to cosmology.